cms635/cms635.github.io/_posts/2021-11-15-list-of-interviewees.md

 runner up: Eqbuonu-Davis, Lisa C. 1975–1979; SB 1979 (life sciences)

-James McLurkin does not have a published written transcript.
+Gloria Green, Denise Loyd, and James McLurkin does not have a published written transcript.